 For adaptive queueing, there are some advanced parameters which must be set on a per host basis.
 From the Configuration tab, select Software Advanced Settings.
 Navigate to Disk and the two parameters you need are Disk.QFullSampleSize and Disk.QFullThreshold.
 By default, QFullSampleSize is set to 0, meaning that it is disabled.
 When this value is set, adaptive queueing will kick in and half the queue depth when this number of queue full conditions is reported by the array.
 The QFullThreshold is the number of good status to receive before incrementing the queue once again.

 Both features can serve a purpose in your environment.
 As you can see, SIOC is a more feature rich technology, allowing prioritizing of VMs and a more granular approach to queue depth management.
 Adaptive queueing is not quite so subtle, and simply halves the queue depth when congestion arises.
-However, Adaptive Queueing is available on all editions afaik, whereas SIOC is Enterprise+ only.
+However, Adaptive Queueing is available on all editions as far as I know, whereas SIOC is Enterprise+ only.
 You do have to take precautions with adaptive queueing however, ensuring all hosts sharing a datastore have the feature enabled.
 Caution is also needed if sharing array ports with other operating systems.
 KB article 1008113 has further details.